 After Vespers on the eve of All Saints, people would visit the cemeteries to kneel, bare-headed, at the graves of their loved ones to pray and anoint the hollow of the gravestones with holy water or milk (small cup-like holes can be found in many old gravestones) before hurrying home.
 Interaction with the Anaon was to be avoided at all costs.
 Once at home, people would go to bed early so that they would not chance to see the dead feasting.
 Go to bed too early and you might be awakened by neighbours urging you, in song, to pray for the souls of the dead.
 Others would fear to go outside at all during Allhallowtide.

 Yesterday’s Bretons did not fear death, for it was seen as simply part of the natural order of things and the beginning of a new and better life but they did fear An Ankou – the Breton personification of death.
 Master of the afterlife, the Ankou is omnipotent.
-He is portrayed as a skeletal figure, sometimes draped in a shroud, holding an arrow, spear or very occasionally a scythe whose blade faces outwards; this blade was said to be sharpened on a human thigh bone!
+He is always portrayed as a skeletal figure, sometimes draped in a shroud, holding an arrow, spear or very occasionally a scythe whose blade faces outwards; this blade was said to be sharpened on a human thigh bone!

 Standing on a cart whose axles creak, the Ankou roams at night, gathering souls to guide towards the Otherworld.
 He is often spoken of as being accompanied by a screeching owl and attended by one or more assistants.
 To hear the squeak of the Ankou’s chariot signified that someone close to you would soon die.
 In coastal areas, the Ankou was believed to steer a black boat.
 In his book, The Fairy-Faith in Celtic Countries (1911), Walter Evans-Wentz noted: “The Ankou, who is a king of the dead, and his subjects, like a fairy king and fairies, have their own particular paths over which they travel in great sacred processions; the hosts of the dead are in possession of the earth on November Eve.”